andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

       - Prod/dbServer/MySQL/db-string
     - Secrets can be stored as SecureString in SSM Parameter store:
       - Parameter Store uses AWS KMS to encrypt and decrypt the parameter values of Secure String parameters.
+    - Notes:
+      - Standard tier – ✅ Free, basic parameters (no policies). ❌ No expiration or rotation policies.
+      - Advanced tier – 💰 Paid, supports parameter policies for automation and compliance:
+        - Expiration → ExpirationDate: deletes or makes a parameter unusable after a specific date.
+        - ExpirationNotification → notifies before parameter expires.
+        - NoChangeNotification → notifies if parameter hasn’t changed for X days (used for rotation checks).
+      - Notifications → via EventBridge → SNS/email/Lambda.
+      - Rotation – Usually done manually or automated via Lambda or Secrets Manager.
+      - KMS encryption → Use for sensitive data.

 - Security:
   - Scenario: Reuse SSH keys in your AWS Regions: